josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/🛰️_two_prongs_one_fork.md

 people keeo tying hiv and purity, yet don't seem to realise that the children they have *must have come from somewhere*.

 seriously. you're all so strange.

+---

+and the first death threat of the lot, so that's cool.

+this the best you all got?

+we've already had a young woman being "jokenly" forced into a cage, so idk have you actually got anything that isn't boring and hasn't been done a million times already?